guillemsola/DevOps-Exercise/Exercise_1.md

 ![Private Nuget Gallery](media/Private Nuget Gallery.png){:class="img-responsive"}

 With a proper Nuget package repository installed the next step is to add a push step on the Jenkins pipeline.
-For this basically what we need is to add a CMD step in jenkins to pack and push to our Nuget repository.
+For this basically what we need is to add a CMD step in Jenkins to pack and push to our Nuget repository.

 ```powershell
 NuGet.exe pack .\src\MySharedLibrary.csproj